 Real-time renderers

-The other types are typically known as real-time rendering engines and provide the fastest way to create architectural renderings.
-Not all work in real time as we at Enscape define it, though 😉.
+Real-time rendering engines provide the fastest way to create 3D architectural renderings.
+Not all work in real time as we at Chaos Enscape define it, though 😉.

 Most require additional steps in the visualization workflow.
 For example, if any changes are made within the rendering software itself, then these are not replicated in the source model.
 They have to be manually added, leading to a duplication of work that can slow down the design process.